 Fill out the form below in order to submit your manuscript for consideration.
 Fields marked with a * are required.
 If you run into any problems or if you need help, please email support@wlnjournal.org.

-Before submitting a manuscript, read the important submission information compiled by the editors as our attempt to help your essay be accepted for publication.
-Also be sure that your manuscript complies with the requirements below.
+Before submitting a manuscript, be sure that your manuscript complies with the requirements below.

 The editors assume that authors whose research involves human subjects have obtained the approval of the IRB at their institution before submitting an essay to this journal reporting on that research.